 Catholic St. Joseph NAB 1970 - "IF HE HAS A REASON TO BOAST OF ANYTHING, IT WILL BE BECAUSE THE ACHIEVEMENT IS HIS"

 James 1:9 KJB "Let the brother of low degree REJOICE in that he is exalted.",

 "REJOICE in that he is exalted" = Tyndale 1534, the Great Bible 1540, Matthew's Bible 1549, the Bishops' Bible 1568, the Geneva Bible 1587, The Word of Yah 1993,

 NASB, NKJV "the brother of humble circumstances IS TO GLORY in his high position";

 NIV "the brother in humble circumstances OUGHT TO TAKE PRIDE IN his high position."

 RSV, ESV, and Holman: "Let the lowly brother BOAST IN his exaltation."

-2 Corinthians 1:12, 14 KJB, Tyndale, Coverdale, Bishop's, Geneva, TMB, and others: "For our REJOICING is this...by the grace of God we have had our conversation in the world...we are your REJOICING, even as ye also are ours in the day of the Lord Jesus."
+2 Corinthians 1:12, 14 KJB, Tyndale, Coverdale, Great Bible1540, Matthew's Bible 1549, the Bishops' Bible, the Geneva Bible 1587, Third Millennium Bible 1998, and others: "For our REJOICING is this...by the grace of God we have had our conversation in the world...we are your REJOICING, even as ye also are ours in the day of the Lord Jesus."